Superannuation changes 1 July 2017

 contribute (up to $500).

-requirements, from 1 July 2017 you must also have a total
+requirements, you must now also have a total superannuation

-superannuation balance at the end of the previous financial year of
+balance at the end of the previous financial year of less than the

-less than the transfer balance cap and not have exceeded your after
+transfer balance cap and not have exceeded your after tax

 For example, if you have made personal after tax contributions